-Figure 5.
-The amount of traffic that Sprint topology can accommodate the distribution is known to be suitable for modeling the traffic demand [11].
-We change the variance of the lognormal distribution from 0.1 to 10.0 with the step 0.1.
+We evaluate the amount of traffic that each topology can accommodate under the constraint of link capacities.
+The traffic demand is generated by log-normal distribution since the distribution is known to be suitable for modeling the traffic demand [20].
+We change the variance of the log-normal distribution from 0.1 to 10.0 with the step 0.1.
 The traffic demand is generated for each variance and sum of the traffic demands is normalized to 1.
 A minimum hop routing is applied to select the route of the traffic.
 Note that if there are several paths that have the same number of hops, one of them is selected randomly.
 The result is shown in Figure 4-8.
 The vertical axis represents the amount of traffic that the topology can accommodate and horizontal axis represents the variance of traffic demand.
 In these figures, 95% confidence interval is also presented.

 In ISP topologies (Figure 4 and Figure 5), when the variance of traffic demand is less than 2, the topology with the power-law link capacity distribution can accommodate more traffic than topologies with other distributions.
 In Ref.
-[11], the variance of log-normal distribution is nearly 1 for fitting the observed traffic in real ISPs.
-Thus, in the realistic situation, the power-law link capacity distribution makes the topology more efficient.
-The topology with the power-law distribution accommodates the largest traffic among three

-Figure 6.
-The amount of traffic that BA topology can accommodate
+[20], the variance of log-normal distribution is nearly 1 for fitting the observed traffic in real ISPs.
+Thus, in the realistic situation, the powerlaw link capacity distribution makes the topology more efficient.
+The topology with the powerlaw distribution accommodates the largest traffic among three distributions even though the variance of traffic demand changes around 1.0.
+However, the advantage of the power-law distribution decreases and diminishes when the variance is too large since elephant traffic appears in the traffic matrix.
+The same results are also observed in Figure 6, 7, 8.
+From the results of these figures, the power-law link capacity distribution can accommodates larger amount of the traffic than that of other distributions.